CEG-Codes/Meet-Halfway/_docs/places_ajax.md

 }
 ```

 Great!
 Now we can send this new latLng object to the rails backend.
-[Ruby Google Places Gem](https://github.com/qpowell/google_places)) looks for a latLng just like this, as well as a radius, and finally, some search categories (restauraunt, bar, etc).
+The [Ruby Google Places Gem](https://github.com/qpowell/google_places) asks for a latitude and longitude, a radius, and finally, some search categories (restauraunt, bar, etc).

 So we should construct an ajax call that passes that information to Rails.